- A computer gets stuck on the Welcome screen usually after an update or after entering a password.

 - Open the Settings app.
 The fastest way to do that is to press Windows Key + I.

-- When Settings app opens, go to Update & security.
+- When the Settings app opens, go to Update & security.

 - Now click on Update history.

-- List of all recently installed updates will appear.
+- A list of all recently installed updates will appear.
 Memorize the names of the recent updates.
 Click on Uninstall updates.

 - Now you should see the list of recent updates.
 Locate the problematic updates on the list and double click them to remove them.

 If removing the updates fixes the problem, you might want to temporarily prevent Windows from installing these updates.